-100% internet vous impection to the applicable class Q or V ortion defined in ML-872-885, nethod 2010 or the alternativ procedures advand in ML-872-885, nethod 5004.
+100% internal visual impection to the applicable case Q or V orters defined in ME\STD-885, method 2010 or the alternate coverdams advant in ME\STD-M3, method 5004.
 Figure 2, SMD die minimum screening required.

 The 100% wafer probe includes functional and parametric testing sufficient to make the packaged die capable of meeting the electrical performance requirements listed in the electrical characteristics table of the SMD, which lists parameters throughout the part's rated temperature range.
 It is important to note that QML die is not required to go through temperature cycling or burn-in at the die level.
 However, as specified in MIL-PRE-38535 Section 4.2 all OMI integrated circuits shall meet the requirements of the screens specified in Tables 1A and 1B of the specification whether or not the actual testing has been performed.
 The manufacturer might elect to eliminate or modify a screen based on supporting data that indicates that for the OML technology, the change is justified.
-For example, many manufacturers have optimized their wafer probe process and in agreement with the Defense Logistics Agency (DLA) perform it only at 25°C. If such a change is implemented, the manufacturer is still responsible for ets all of the performance, rements of MIL-PRF-38535. s is performed on packaged μuality level.
-Furthermore, r devices to be delivered as uples from the wafer lot shall accept level of 10(0).
+For example, many manufacturers have optimized their wafer probe process and in agreement with the Defense Logistics Agency (DLA) perform it only at 25°C. If such a change is ets all of the performance, ements of MIL-PRF-38535. s is performed on packaged uality level.
+Furthermore. devices to be delivered as ples from the wafer lot shall accent level of 10(0)

-e is one that comes from a y/line/process that has been vered under a OML-38535 ML die sales are not listed in cate of Conformance (CoC) ved fab would exempt the erforming a site audit of the ype of QML die are: National Texas Instruments (TI), or Jiling their wafer/die from ies/facilities/lines/processes ove, the term "KGD" is not meanings for different ent products.
-Currently, fine KGD.
+e is one that comes from a v/line/process that has been vered under a QML-38535 ML die sales are not listed in cate of Conformance (CoC) oved fab would exempt the erforming a site audit of the me of OML die are: National Texas Instruments (TI), or elling their wafer/die from ies/facilities/lines/processes ove, the term "KGD" is not meanings for different nt products.
+Currently, fine KGD ed Products List (OPL), die is , JANHC and JANKC, which of the standard.
+Military-MIL-PRF-19500 JANHC die, lassified as MIL-PRF-19500 manufactured and sourced acility that has been used to e QPL.
+Manufacturers of QPL can be either in-house or ust be audited and qualified ee Figure 3 for an example 9500 die (JANHCAR2N2857). specifies the screening and r JANHC and JANKC die.
+The equirements are congruent evaluation requirements.

-PRF-38534 defines KGD as "a ty and reliability level as an
+PRF-38534 defines KGD as "a v and reliability level as an